Op-Ed: The degradation and recovery of U.S. shipbuilding

 Op-Ed: The degradation and recovery of U.S. shipbuildingWritten by

-By Ted Williams, President of Senesco Marine LLC
+by Ted Williams, president of Senesco Marine LLC

 Global maritime supremacy has been a cornerstone of our national security for decades.
 However, today, we have not only lost this supremacy, we are not even close to being able to regain it if needed.
 We are a nation with almost 12,000 miles of coast line.
 A leading global power that requires our maritime military to not only defend, but also to mobilize and have a world-wide presence to ensure peace and stability is maintained.
 Commercially, we are the No. 2 exporter in the world, behind only China.
 We are the leading importer in the world.
 Sea power, presence and commercial capability are vital to our nation’s survival.
 Yet, our global ocean-going presence has all but disappeared in the past half century.